AguaClara/SWOT/DC Solutions/Textbook Examples/DC_Python_Tutorial_Solution.md

  **```**

 Each code block will need to be run separately when you want to run your code.
 To run your code highlight the section between (but not including!) the heading and ending lines and click ctrl + enter.
+You can also place your cursor on a line and ctrl + enter to run one line at a time.

 Variables and functions run while the file is open in Atom are saved by the program while it remains open, however if certain cells are not run any parameter contained in them will not be evaluated and those values won't be able to be used if referenced elsewhere in the code.
 Additionally if you delete a section of code after it was run, the parameters it created will still exist until the file is closed and reopened.